Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* Once, we creates an array, every array element by default initialized with default values irrespective of whether it is instance or static or local array.
+* Once, we *creates an array*, *every array element by default initialized with default values irrespective of whether it is instance or static or local array*.
 # var-arg Methods (Variable number of Argument Methods)
-* Until 1.4 version, we can not declare a method with variable number of arguments.
-If there is a change in number of arguments, compulsory we should go for new method.
-It increases length of the code and reduces the readability.
+* *Until 1.4 version*, we *can not declare a method with variable number of arguments*. *If there is a change in number of arguments*, compulsory we *should go for new method*.
+It *increases length of the code* and *reduces the readability*.
-* To overcome this problem, SUN people introduced var-arg methods in 1.5 version.
-According to this, we can declare a method which can take variable number of arguments.
+* *To overcome* this problem, *SUN people introduced var-arg methods in 1.5 version*.
+According to this, we *can declare a method which can take variable number of arguments*.
 Such type of methods are called var-arg methods.
-* We can declare var-arg method as follows m1(int... x).
-We can call this method by passing any number of int values including 0 number.
+* We *can declare var-arg method as follows m1(int... x)*.
+We can *call this method by passing any number of int values including 0 number*.
 ```java
 public class Temp {
     public static void sum(int... numbers) {